-- Of all the logical event groups, the Events of Special Shutdowns group is the most complex.
-Here there is an additional purple level, which classifies events according to the reason for shutdown. - There are just 2 events for each shutdown (red level).
+- In addition to a green, red and gray level, this group also has a purple level, which classifies events according to the reason for shutdown. - There are just 2 events for each shutdown (red level).

 - Shutdown reasons are defined in the condition blocks of the Special Shutdowns window. - Shutdown reasons that have been defined several times (WTG3, condition blocks 1 and 6) are summarized in the Events window.
 Therefore, the left picture, under WTG 3 "Charlotte", shows 5 instead of 6 reasons for shutdown.